 It is crucial to improve the education of coaches and officials within our National Federation Development Plan for the overall development of the sport.
 The aim is to assist coaches to develop their skills from basic to high performance coaching and ultimately play an active role in the development of the national sports structure of the NEA through various types of courses.
-We identified coaches' education programs such as Introduction to Coaching, Equestrian Sport Educative Events in Jumping for Coaches and Course Designers, Level 1 Coaches Course for Olympic Disciplines, 2nd ESEE for Jumping for Coaches and Course for coaches and athletes.
+We identified coaches' education programs such as Introduction to Coaching, Equestrian Sport Educative Events in Jumping for Coaches and Course Designers, Level 1 Coaches Course for Olympic Disciplines, 2nd ESEE for Jumping for Coaches and Course Designers, Re-training Techniques for ex-racehorses' course for coaches and athletes.